crazoter/My-Docs/docs/markdown/CS4226_summary.md

 ## Resource Management
 * **Max-Min Fairness**: Maximize smallest flow
-* **Resource R is Bottleneck** iff both:
+* **Resource R is Bottleneck for flow I** iff both:
   * resource R is at 100% usage
-  * more resource R cannot be allocated to the largest flow at R without hurting total flow for others (usually the case if there are multiple flows)
-    * Note: doesn't matter if largest flow is already maxed out; assume largest flow can increase further
+  * flow I has largest amount of resource R
 * **Water filling algo**: Calculating theoretical max-min fairness for all resources
   * Given a resource and multiple flows for that resource:
   * Allocation to flow = capacity x $flow_{weight} / \sum_\forall flow_{weight}$
-  * Blockages do not "carry over"; recalculate each resource with the initial flow amount.
+  * **When calculating final flow**:
+    * 1) Calculate all flows for each resource without carried over blockages.
+    * 2) For each flow, set it to the minimum of its resources.
+    * 3) If step 2 frees up a resource, allocate that resource to other flows.
+    * 4) Repeat step 2 and 3 until all flows cannot increase anymore.
+    * 5) Evaluate bottlenecks for resources: compare by largest normalized allocation (final flow amt) / (flow weight)
 * **Generalized Process Sharing (GPS)**: Calc max-min fairness for 1 router
   * Router can process many packets at the same time
   * Same as water filling algo but on a time basis.
 At any time unit: